swhalley/KnowledgeBase/Docker.md

 # docker and compose commands

 ### Restart Docker
 Good for development, this command stops the last running instance of docker, cleans up running containers and then starts up a fresh instance.
-Building new containers each time
+Building new containers each time. via Cristian T 2019-05-13

 `docker-compose down -v --remove-orphans && docker-compose up --build -d`